agencyenterprise/masky/docs/tutorial.md

 ## Model creation

 So first you need to find upload example images of each object type you want to detect (in this case, people wearing masks and people without masks).
 The more images the better, but because AutoML uses transfer learning from a pre-trained object detection model, even just 30 examples for each class will probably give you decent results - though a hundred of each class would be better.
-Once you've uploaded the images, you manually draw bounding boxes around the objects (faces with and without masks in our case) in each image, and label each bounding box with its associated class.
+Once you've uploaded the images, you use Google's UI to manually draw bounding boxes around the objects (faces with and without masks in our case) in each image, and label each bounding box with its associated class.
 After all your data is labeled, you just tell Google to train the model, and come back in a couple hours.
 When it's done, you'll have a model to deploy as an API, or to use for client-side detection.
 The second option is what we'll focus on today.

 Before you create a model, you'll have to set up a Google Cloud project, add billing, and enable the AutoML and Cloud Storage APIs.
 You can follow Google's [edge device model quickstart docs](https://cloud.google.com/vision/automl/docs/edge-quickstart) to get all that set up.
 You do have to provide a credit card to enable the API, but the first 15 node hours (training is run on multiple nodes in parallel) of training is free.
 See the [docs](https://cloud.google.com/vision/automl/pricing#automl-vision-edge) for more pricing information.
 You can train a basic model in a few node hours, so the first few training runs will be free, and it's \$18 per node hour after that.

 Once you've got the AutoML Vision set up, you can start adding images!
-Sourcing the right images can be the hardest part of training up a model.
+Sourcing the right images can be the hardest part of training a model.
 [Flikr](https://www.flickr.com/) is a good source for Creative-Commons-licensed images.
 Depending on what objects you're trying to detect, you could also take the images yourself, or use a public dataset from somewhere like [Kaggle](https://www.kaggle.com/datasets).
 In any case, make sure you get a verity of angles and backgrounds to make sure the model has a robust training set to learn from.
 And if you're doing something like face detection, make sure you train on a diverse set of people, or your model won't perform well on everyone.

-With your images collected, you can upload them and start labeling them.
+With your images collected, you can create a new AutoML dataset to import into.
 Create a new dataset, and choose Object Detection.
 Classification can also be useful if you don't need the specific location of the detected items, but for any kind of AR experience you're probably going to want those bounding boxes.

 ![Create Dataset](./create_dataset.png)